wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Cold.md

 Old Norse: entropy, inevitability.
 Once eternal winter sets in, the end will be marked by storms, raids, and the all-consuming abyss

-Frigus (Cold 1): An ally gains temporary block for this ACT Nivalis (Cold 2): An enemy loses SPD.
+Frigus (Cold 1): An ally gains temporary block for this ACT Nivalis (Cold 2): An enemy loses SPD for 2 turns.
 Their first ACT next turn gains Channel 1 Jötunmáttr (Cold 3): Block.
-If you didn't take damage last turn, unleash 2 (Cold 4): For 3 turns, units can only unleash 3 at a time, and have a STA cap for skill usage Fimbulvetr (Cold 5): Channel 3.
+If you didn't take damage last turn, only unleash 2 (Cold 4): For 3 turns, units can only unleash 3 at a time, and have a STA cap for skill usage Fimbulvetr (Cold 5): Channel 3.
 Channeled: all enemies lose an ACT slot.
 Release: All their skills gain Channel 1 next turn